NikolaKostadinov/termal/README.md

 ## The Scheme

-In the schemes every node is represented by a circle.
+This is how the TPLS operates.
+In the blueprint every node is represented by a circle.
 The lines are logical connections.
 This is how the lattice looks like:

 <img src="./assets/lattice.svg">